jdevoo/gen/README.md

 Usage: gen [options] <prompt>

-Command-line interface to Google Gemini large language models Requires a valid GEMINI_API_KEY environment variable set The prompt is assembled from stdin, file option and argument.
+Command-line interface to Google Gemini large language models Requires a valid GEMINI_API_KEY environment variable set.
+  Content is generated according to the prompt argument.
+  Additionally, supports stdin and .prompt files as valid prompt parts.

 Options:
   -V    output model | maxInputTokens | maxOutputTokens | temp | top_p | top_k
-  -c    enter chat mode using system instruction or prompt
+  -c    enter chat mode after content generation
-        type 2 consecutive blank lines to exit
+        type two consecutive blank lines to exit
   -f string
-        attach file to prompt where string is the path to the file -h    show this help message and exit
+        attach file to prompt where string is the path to the file file with the extension .prompt is treated as prompt -h    show this help message and exit
   -json
+        response in JavaScript Object Notation
-        response uses the application/json MIME type -m string
+  -m string
         generative model name (default "gemini-1.5-flash") -p value
         prompt parameter value in format key=val
-        replaces all occurrences of {key} in prompt with val -s    treat prompt as system instruction
-        one of stdin, file or argument in that order -t    output number of tokens for prompt
+        replaces all occurrences of {key} in prompt with val -s    treat first of stdin or file option as system instruction -t    output number of tokens for prompt
   -temp float
         changes sampling during response generation [0.0,2.0] (default 1) -tool
         invoke one of the tools {KnownModels,QueryPostgres}
   -top_p float
-        change how the model selects tokens for generation [0.0,1.0] (default 0.95) -unsafe
+        changes how the model selects tokens for generation [0.0,1.0] (default 0.95) -unsafe
         force generation when gen aborts with FinishReasonSafety -v    show version and exit